 I watched the five episodes of the first season released beginning in 2021.
-I would recommend Lupin that has a good scenario and video editing.
+I would recommend Lupin which has a good scenario and video editing.
 Another plus, this series can count on the charismatic French actor Omar Sy playing the main role of Assane Diop.
 In this modern version of Arsene Lupin the world-famous gentleman thief, the main character is greatly inspired by him.
 Let’s start with the first episode!
 By the way, I did not add all the “Putain, Fait chier, and Merde” words to this list.
-You can read my article about it: French Swear Words: Learn to Curse Like a Local!
+Here is the list of all the French slang from season 1 of Lupin!

 French Slang from Lupin Season 1 Episode 1